NextWrk-Services-LLC/nextwrk.com/docs/general/commands.md

 npm run build
 ```

-Preps your app for deployment (does not run tests).
+Preps NextWrk.com for deployment (does not run tests).
 Optimizes and minifies all files, piping them to the `build` folder.

 Upload the contents of `build` to your web server to
 see your work live!